realm/realm-core/README.md

 Realm Core is published under the Apache 2.0 license.

-Please also see THIRD-PARTY-NOTICES for and licenses related to included third party libraries.
+See the THIRD-PARTY-NOTICES file for licenses related to included third party libraries.

 ## Feedback